-This result was used in the Kennesaw State Mathematics Competition for High School students in 2007, as well as in the World InterCity Mathematics Competition for Junior High School students in 2009.
+This result was used in the Kennesaw State Mathematics Competition for High School students in 2007, as well as in the World InterCity Mathematics Competition for Junior High School students in Durban in 2009.

 Reference: M. de Villiers, Rethinking Proof with Sketchpad, Emeryville: Key Curriculum Press, 1999/2003.

-2) Given a quadrilateral ABCD as shown below.
+2) Given a quadrilateral ABCD as in the second figure above (navigate to it using the LINK button).
 Construct the angle bisectors for each of the four angles.
 Label E the intersection of the angle bisectors of angles A and B, label F the intersection of the angle bisectors of angles B and C, label G the intersection of the angle bisectors of angles C and D, and label H the intersection of the angle bisectors of angles D and A. What do you notice about I be the intersection of EG and FH?

 Challenge 2: Can you explain why (prove) your observation is true?